 Very shortly, the path then rather less heroically goes through a small housing estate, in which is easy to get momentarily lost in but gather your bearings with confidence because Offa’s Dyke is a fantastically well-signposted route and any navigation issues you face will be few and far between.

-As readers of my blog of the Gloucestershire Way will know, I am terrible at map reading and have turned wandering blindly around in circles into an art form.
+I am terrible at map reading and have turned wandering blindly around in circles into an art form.
 I hardly deviated from Offa’s Dyke at all on Day 1, which tells you all you need to know about the signage.

 Emerging from the housing, you find yourself following the channel of the River Wye, which meets the Severn at Chepstow and the diverging courses of those two rivers frame the Forest of Dean area.